Priyanshu1-62/NewsPanda_ProxyServer/README.md

 ---

 ### 🛠️ Architecture
-- The project is alightweight Express-based Proxy server that handles client request for news data.
+- The project is a lightweight Express-based Proxy server that handles client request for news data.
 - Axios API is used for communicating with Newsapi server based on the dynamic query parameters received from frontend.
 - CORS  middleware is configured to grant secured access to NewsPanda frontend, enabling it to communicate with the proxy server without browser-side CORS restrictions.
 After server receives a request, CORS middleware updates response headers such as Access-Control-Allow-Origin, Access-Control-Allow-Methods, Access-Control-Allow-Headers, and then lets the route handler handle next.
-- API keys are encapsulated using Environmental variables via dotenv for security.
-- Data fetch algorithm is wrapped in an Error handling structure to account for unexpected errors.
 ---

 ### ✨ Features
-- __Category Navigation:__ Users can easily switch between News categories - like Business, Entertainment, Sports, Science, Health, Technology, or a mashup, using the responsive Navbar.
-- __Responsive Design:__ App layout is adaptive according to device size, ensuring readablility and suitable element scaling.
-- __Infinite Scroll:__ For the selected News category, only a certain number of News articles are fetched, sufficient enough to fill the viewport.
-Scroll position is continuously monitored and as soon as it reaches near the bottom of the page, next batch of News articles of same catagory are fetched.
-This creates a seamless and continuous reading experience.
-- __Top Loading bar:__ In order to show progress and signify the act of communicating with server a top loading bar is implemented from scratch, without relying on any third-party libraries.
-It subtly indicates data is being loaded, enhancing perceived responsiveness.
-- __Spinner:__ While additional articles are being loaded, especially during infinite scolling, a spinner appears at the bottom of the page.
-It lets user know that content is on the way, avoiding confusion and repeated scrolling.
----

-### ⚡ Performance
- -
+- API keys are encapsulated using Environmental variables via dotenv to avoid accidental exposure in source code or public repositories.
+- Data fetch algorithm is wrapped in an Error handling structure to account for unexpected errors.
 ---

 ### 🌍 Deployment